 Methods, Design & Scope

 The following project will be a secondary analysis of publicly available data.
 The data are obtained from The National Archive of Criminal Justice Data (NACJD) through the University of Michigan.
 The United States Department of Justice, Bureau of Justice Statistics collected the data and serve as the Principal Investigators.
 The data are part of the “Survey of Inmates in Local Jails Series.”
 The data were collected in 2002 and were released to the public in 2012.
-This is the most current dataset that is available to the public from this series.
+The 2002 dataset is the most current dataset that is available to the public from this series.
 A new dataset will not be released until 2022.
 The investigators conducted nationally representative personal interviews of 7,000 people incarcerated in local jails (James, 2004).
 Information on demographics, conviction types, income, correctional programs, mental health and substance use issues, and related treatment were collected (“Survey of Inmates in Local Jails, 2002 [United States],” n.d.).

 After downloading the SAS file, the data were converted to both R and Excel files.
 The codebook was then examined to determine primary variables of interest.
 Demographic variables, such as sex, race, and age will be analyzed, and people who identify as “male” will be excluded from the analysis.
 Prevalence rates of specific types of mental illnesses in the sample will also be assessed.
 The primary dependent variable of interest will be mental illness (yes/no).
 This variable will be created by aggregating all mental illness types in the dataset.
 Independent variables of interest will include the following: “parents/guardians abused alcohol/drugs,” “parents/step-parents served time,” “ever been shot at,” “physically abused prior to current admission,” and “ever been sexually assaulted/molested.”
 These variables were selected, because they are examples of ACEs and past trauma.
 Possible confounding variables will include: Race, “education level prior to admission,” and “amount of income in month prior to admission.”
 The variable, “have a disability” will also be examined as a potential effect modifier.